 I am not a teacher but I am an educator.
 I make it my business to read widely and stay up to date with the latest thinking and research across a range of disciplines, including: coaching, psychology, neuroscience and business strategy, innovation and technology.
 I regularly share relevant articles, books, podcasts and videos with clients and ask them to reflect upon what influence their new learnings have had upon them in coaching sessions.
+What’s the difference between a coach, mentor & therapist? explains how I define the difference.

 I act with honesty, integrity & professionalism at all times.
 As a trusted advisor, I understand that you don’t get the chance to employ advisory skills properly until you get someone to trust you enough to share their problems with you.
 I cultivate genuine, trust based-relationships with my clients on the basis that we might go on a long and successful journey together.